reyesayala/reyesayala.github.io/_publications/2022-03-01-paper-title-number-1.md

 Recommended citation:

 Reyes Ayala, B. (2022).
-Correspondence as the primary measure of quality for web archives: A human-centered grounded theory study. _International Journal of Digital Libraries, 23, 19-31. doi:
+Correspondence as the primary measure of quality for web archives: A human-centered grounded theory study. _International Journal of Digital Libraries_, 23, 19-31. doi:
 10.1007/s00799-021-00314-x